India's wild tiger population jumps to almost 3,000: Census

 That year, India and 12 other countries with tiger populations signed an agreement to double their big cat numbers by 2022.

-Population numbers in the nation have risen steadily since falling to its lowest-recorded figure of 1,411 in 2006.
+Population numbers in the nation have risen steadily since falling to a record low of 1,411 in 2006.

-But they are yet to return to the figures recorded in 2002 when some 3,700 tigers were estimated to be alive in the country.
+But they are yet to return to the tally of 2002 when some 3,700 tigers were estimated to be alive in the country.

 It is believed some 40,000 tigers lived in India at the time of independence from Britain in 1947.

-Since then, the indiscriminate killing of the animal for its organs has led to a sharp decline, bringing them to the edge of extinction.

-India's growing population has also increasingly eaten into the territory of wild animals, pushing them into conflict with humans.
+Authorities across Asia are waging a major battle against poachers, who often sell tiger body parts to the lucrative traditional Chinese medicine market, as well as other man-made problems such as habitat loss.

-New Delhi has sought to improve its management of the predator, reserving 50 habitats - from Himalayan foothills in the northeast to regions in west and central India - exclusively for the animals.
+New Delhi has sought to improve its management of the predator, reserving 50 habitats - from Himalayan foothills in the northeast to parts of west and central India - exclusively for the animals.

+But at the same time, India's growing population has encroached into the territory of the wild animals, increasing the frequency of conflicts with humans.

+More than 60 tigers have died or been killed so far this year across the country, according to government figures.